spd231614/SUNSTONE-project-1/README.md

 # SUNSTONE-project-1
 Full Stack Development - Development of a E-Commerce website

-The art of full stack development will be explained in this repo

 **ABSTRACT**

 According to FAO’s latest report on The State of Food Security and Nutrition in the World (SOFI), the number of people affected by hunger rose